PriNova/nebulaflow/README.md

 5) Open the editor UI

-- In the Extension Development Host window, run the command: "Amp: Open Workflow Editor"
+- In the Extension Development Host window, run the command: "NebulaFlow: Open Workflow Editor"

 If you see a message about missing webview assets, run `npm run build` or start the watcher via the launch config and try again.